gt3/ultra-router/README.md

 Quote from one of my favorite React talks by Cheng Lou: [The Spectrum of Abstraction](https://www.youtube.com/watch?v=mVVNJKv9esE) _#throwback_

-The [React example](#test-drive) might seem superficial as it does not really render a tree of components.
-However by keeping the rendering code concise, we're able to focus on the routing, goal of the exercise.

-Don't sweat it!
-We'll introduce more meaningful examples soon.

 ### USP
 - Embrace component paradigm, stay framework agnostic